luxfi/evm/LLM.md

 ### 1. Root Cause: Zoo RPC 404

-**Diagnosis:** The subnet RPC endpoint returns 404 because the SubnetEVM plugin is not properly initialized or the blockchain is not registered with the node.
+**Diagnosis:** The subnet RPC endpoint returns 404 because the EVM plugin is not properly initialized or the blockchain is not registered with the node.

 **Key Findings:**

-1. **Plugin Registration**: SubnetEVM must be registered as a plugin with the node.
+1. **Plugin Registration**: EVM must be registered as a plugin with the node.
 The C-Chain uses `cchainvm` which is built into the node, but Zoo/SPC require the external `evm` plugin.

 2. **Blockchain ID Mismatch**: The RPC path uses the blockchain ID (e.g., `ext/bc/<blockchain-id>/rpc`).
 If the subnet is not tracking the correct blockchain ID, RPC returns 404.